Traditional Hair Combing Rituals

 Tools I Adore

 I love combs & brushes carved from wood, horn, or jade—smooth, natural, and delicate on the skin.
 Sometimes, my fingers alone will suffice, but nothing should ever scratch or hurt.
-You want the touch to be a quiet nourishment, a soft invitation to presence.
+You want the touch to be a quiet nourishment, a soft invocation to presence.

 When To Brush